folkehelseinstituttet/Fhi.Frontend.Demo/CONTRIBUTING.md

 1. Create a new branch from `dev`.
 2. Prefix your branch name with either `new/`, `enhancement/` or `bugfix/`.
-3. Before pull request, remember to merge any changes made to the submodule `Fhi.Frontend.Style` into branch `demo` in the submodule repo.
+3. Before pull request, remember to also push any changes made to the submodule `Fhi.Frontend.Style` so that the branch with changes are available to the reviewer.

 ##### Release branches for library projects